Tom Dougherty, CEO – Stealing Share

 “But if I were the NCAA, I’d start thinking about how to lessen the incentive for a college athlete to cheat for a quick buck.”

 There’s just too much moolah at stake.
 (Always follow the money.
 Right, President Trump?)

 Legal sports betting forces the NCAA to reconsider amateurism

 My concern isn’t so much about the professional leagues.
-Betting on NFL, NBA and MLB games exists now and, because of enormous player salaries, there’s not the incentive to go all Chicago Black Sox.
+Betting on NFL, NBA and MLB games exists now and, because of enormous player salaries, there’s no incentive to go all Chicago Black Sox.

 College sports is another matter.
 While betting rages on college football and basketball games too, there could be tremendous incentive for, let’s say, a college basketball star to act a little fishy.
 College athletes are not paid (other than, yes, room, board and scholarship).
 Even though universities make millions off their likenesses.
 The stand of amateurism is a joke.

 The devil will be in the details.
 No doubt the professional leagues will enact standards in its union contracts, and the NCAA already has some rules in place.
 Much of Europe allows legalized sports gambling, primarily on soccer.
 So, there’s a model to follow.

 But if I were the NCAA, I’d start thinking about how to lessen the incentive for a college athlete to cheat for a quick buck.